Tunisian leader seeks to dissolve nation's top judiciary

 Opposition leader Chokri Belaïd was gunned down outside his home on Feb.
 6, 2013.
 He was a vocal critic of the Islamist movement, Ennahda, that was in power at the time.
 Six months later, another left-wing politician, Mohammed Brahimi, was assassinated.
 No one has been convicted in either case.

 Tunisia devolved into a deep political crisis after the two 2013 killings.
-Tunisia’s 2011 revolution triggered the pro-democracy uprising known as the Arab Spring and was considered the country with the best chance of realizing true democratic change until that crisis after the killings.
+Tunisia’s 2011 revolution triggered the pro-democracy uprising known as the Arab Spring and the North African was considered the country with the best chance of realizing true democratic change until that political crisis.

-Last July, following nationwide anti-government protests, Saied dismissed his prime minister, assumed all executive powers and froze parliament in the North African nation.
+Last July, following nationwide anti-government protests, Saied dismissed his prime minister, assumed all executive powers and froze parliament.
 He’s been governing by decree since then, cracking down on corruption and throwing several lawmakers and business people in jail on corruption charges.

-Saied accused magistrates of mishandling Belaid’s case and accused them of “denying Tunisians the right to know the truth.”
+Saied accused magistrates of mishandling Belaid’s case and “denying Tunisians the right to know the truth.”
 He called on Tunisians to peacefully protest against judges who have kept “the assassination file in the drawer for years.”

-The president’s call to protest was issued despite the government’s ban on public gatherings because of COVID-19 restrictions.
+The president’s call to protest came despite the government’s ban on public gatherings because of COVID-19 restrictions.

-“We continue to carry out our duties and we will defend the judicial council with all means at our disposal,” Bouzakher said in a statement Sunday to Radio Mosaïque.
+“We continue to carry out our duties and we will defend the judicial council with all means at our disposal,” Bouzakher said in a statement Sunday.

-Ghazi Chaouachi, the leader of the opposition Democratic Party, said the president’s attempt to dissolve the judiciary council is part of his “power grab.”
+Ghazi Chaouachi, the leader of the opposition Democratic Party, said the president’s attempt to dissolve the judiciary council was part of his “power grab.”

 “By getting his hands on the judiciary, after he captured the executive and the legislative branches, his control is almost total,” Ghaouachi said.